-Schumer rallies Democrats after surprise deal with Manchin
+Biden calls deal with Manchin ‘godsend’ for US families

 That would leave $306 billion for debt reduction, an effort Manchin has demanded.
 While a substantial sum, that’s a small fraction of the trillions in cumulative deficits the government is projected to amass over the coming decade.

-Sen. Kyrsten Sinema, D-Ariz., was still reviewing the agreement, said spokeswoman Hannah Hurley.
-Sinema backed Manchin last year in insisting on making the legislation less expensive but objected to proposals to raise tax rates, and the spokeswoman referred a reporter to her comments last year supporting a corporate minimum tax.

-Sen. John Cornyn, R-Texas, said the Democratic agreement would be “devastating to American families and small businesses.
-Raising taxes on job creators, crushing energy producers with new regulations, and stifling innovators looking for new cures will only make this recession worse, not better.”

-But if Democrats can hold their troops together, GOP opposition would not matter.
+If Democrats can hold their troops together, GOP opposition would not matter.
 Democrats can prevail if they lose no more than four votes in the House and remain solidly united in the 50-50 Senate, where Vice President Kamala Harris can cast the tie-breaking vote.

-“This agreement is a victory for America’s families and for protecting our planet,” said House Speaker Nancy Pelosi, D-Calif.
-“In light of the discussions of the past year, this agreement is a remarkable achievement.”

-The bill lacks increased tax deductions for state and local taxes, which some Democrats from high-tax states have demanded as the price for their support.
-A spokesperson for Rep. Josh Gottheimer, D-N.J., a leader of that group, did not immediately return a message seeking comment.

-Schumer and Manchin said leaders committed to revamp permitting procedures this fall to help infrastructure like pipelines and export facilities “be efficiently and responsibly built to deliver energy safely around the country and to our allies.”

-Sierra Club Legislative Director Melinda Pierce said her group wanted to read the agreement’s details but was glad Biden and Schumer “remained resolute in finding a path to pass once-in-a-generation investments in our communities, our economy, and our future.”
+They are using a special process that will let them pass the bill without reaching the 60 votes required for most legislation there.
+The chamber’s parliamentarian must verify that the bill doesn’t violate the chamber’s budget procedures, a review now underway.

-AP reporters Matthew Daly, Will Weissert, Kevin Freking and Seung Min Kim contributed to this report.
+AP reporters Matthew Daly, Will Weissert, Kevin Freking, Seung Min Kim and Zeke Miller contributed to this report.